 The cities (metropolitan areas) that we are going to look at, are: Calgary, Halifax, Toronto, Vancouver, and Whitehorse.
 We’ll also get these data for Canada as a whole for comparison and to illustrate the retrieval of data at different geographic levels

-Next, in the upcoming Part 6 of the “Working with Statistics Canada Data in R” series, we will visualize these data, including making a faceted plot and writing a function to automate repetitive plotting tasks.
+Next, in Part 6 of the “Working with Statistics Canada Data in R” series, we will visualize these data, including making a faceted plot and writing a function to automate repetitive plotting tasks.

 Keep in mind that cancensus also allows you to retrieve geospatial data, that is, borders of census regions at various geographic levels, in sp and sf formats.
 Retrieving and visualizing Statistics Canada geospatial data will be covered later in these series.